This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Aloe vera plants often produce masses of babies.
 Use these tips for dividing aloe vera pups from the parent plant to get more plants for free.
 Full DIY video at the end

 If you have an aloe vera plant or are considering getting one then you need to be prepared for aloe vera babies.
 Lots of babies.
 Aloe can be grown from seed but most of the time you’ll get a plant thanks to how successful they are at sprouting little plants.
 I currently have TWENTY-FIVE aloe vera pups growing on and needing new homes.

 If your plant has started to grow pups, the instructions below will help you divide, re-pot, and grow them on.
 The video below will help you too.
-PS — my aloes are Aloe vera var. chinensis and may look different to yours.
+PS — my aloes are Aloe vera var. chinensis and may look different from yours.

 Getting aloe vera babies